 Each manufacturer shall establish and maintain procedures to ensure that formal documented reviews of the design results are planned and conducted at appropriate stages of the device's design development.
 The procedures shall ensure that participants at each design review include representatives of all functions concerned with the design stage being reviewed and an individual(s) who does not have direct responsibility for the design stage being reviewed, as well as any specialists needed.
 The results of a design review, including identification of the design, the date, and the individual(s) performing the review, shall be documented in the design history file (the DHF).

-At suitable stages, systematic reviews of design and development shall be performed in accordance with planned arrangements (see 7.3.1)
+At suitable stages, systematic reviews of design and development shall be performed in accordance with planned and documented arrangements to:

-a) to evaluate the ability of the results of design and development to meet requirements, and
+a) evaluate the ability of the results of design and development to meet requirements;

-Records of the results of the reviews and any necessary actions shall be maintained (see 4.2.4).
+Records of the results of the reviews and any necessary actions shall be maintained and include the identification of the design under review, the participants involved and the date of the review (see 4.2.5).

 FDA and ISO are very similar on the topic of Design Reviews.
 The one notable difference is that FDA specifies the need for an "independent reviewer" as a Design Review attendee.

-All Design Controls--User Needs, Design Plan, Design Inputs, Design Outputs, Design Verification, and Design Validation--need to be part of Design Reviews.
+All Design Controls--User Needs, Design Plan, Design Inputs, Design Outputs, Design Verification, and Design Validation--need to be part of the Design Review process.

-As far as when you have Design Reviews, the fuzzy answer is that is depends on the project.
+As far as when you should conduct Design Reviews, the fuzzy answer is that is depends on the project.

 If you take the FDA Design Controls waterfall diagram shown above literally, a Design Review should happen when each step in the Design Controls process is completed.
 This may or may not be practical.

-When you draft your Design Plan, this is the time to define when Design Reviews should take place.
+When you draft your Design Plan, this is the time to determine when the Reviews should take place.

 Some may even say that medical device companies are too lax with respect to Design Reviews.
 Here is a link to an interesting article from Cerulean LLC: "FDA, Experts Weigh in on Industry with Design Input, Design Output Activities".

 The article has some good insights.
-I found this quote particularly interesting on the topic of Design Reviews:
+I found this quote particularly interesting on the topic:

 Firms have available to them the very valuable tool of design review within their quality management systems,” said Jan Welch, Deputy Director of Regulatory Affairs in CDRH’s Office of Compliance.
 “To the extent that design inputs are inappropriate, unachievable, poorly characterized or not documented, the design review process should identify these concerns and flag them for resolution prior to the next design steps.
 The same holds true for design outputs.